zokam1411/milestone-project-3/README.md

 3. As a Guest user, I want app to be visually appealing and easy in use.
 - Open <a href="https://buy-and-sell-project.herokuapp.com/">Buy & Sale</a>
 - Click on one of the categories in category section.
-- Click one of the ads.
+- Click on one of the ads.
 - On the 'ad view' page locate page navigation and click on Home
 - Locate 'Recently added ads' section and click one of the ads.
 - On the 'ad view' page locate page navigation and click on Category.
-- On the 'category' page click on Buy&Sell logo located on navbar.
+- On the 'Category' page click on Buy&Sell logo located on navbar.
+- User will be redirected to main page.

 Result: Using application is very easy.
 You can always locate yourself thanks to intelligent page navigation.
-Colors 'catch' user eyes and page layout is very friendly for user.
+Colors 'catch' user eye and page layout is user friendly.

 4. As a Guest user, I want to contact someone in the event something is wrong with the app.
 - From any page in application scroll down to footer.
 - Footer provides email contact information and redirection to most popular social media.

-Result: Information display works as it should.
+Result: Information in footer are displayed correctly.
 User can't miss footer with logo and ways of contact.
 Email and social media are currently the fastest ways to contact any company.

 #### Registered User